Welcome to Retired Greyhound.com

-This site is dedicated in memory, of my little boy Telford who passed away on April 3rd 2009 and to all retired greyhounds.
+This site is Dedicated to my Little Boy Telford, who passed away on April 3rd 2009

 If anyone has come to this site wondering what it would be like to own a retired greyhound then I can tell you, greyhounds are the best of friend anyone could have.
 They are loving and loyal but very lazy.